online-ml/river/README.md

   <code>creme</code> is a Python library for <a href="https://www.wikiwand.com/en/Online_machine_learning">online machine learning</a>.
 All the tools in the library can be updated with a single observation at a time, and can therefore be used to <b>learn from streaming data</b>.
 </p>

+## 🤗 Merger announcement

+### TLDR

+[creme](https://creme-ml.github.io/) and [scikit-multiflow](https://scikit-multiflow.github.io/) are merging.
+A new package will result from this merge.
+Both development teams will work together on this new package.

+### Why?

+We feel that both projects share the same vision.
+We believe that pooling our resources instead of duplicating work will benefit both sides.
+We are also confident that this will benefit both communities.
+There will be more people working on the new project, which will allow us to distribute work more efficiently.
+We will thus be able to work on more features and improve the overall quality of the project.

+### How does this affect each project?

+Both projects will stop active development once the new package is released.
+The code for both projects will remain publicly available, although development will only focus on minor maintenance during a transition period.
+During this transition period, most of the functionality of both projects will be made available in the new package.

+The architecture of the new package is more Pythonic.
+It will focus on single-instance incremental models.
+The new API reflects these changes.

+Detailed information on the new architecture and API will be available with the release of the new package.

+### How does this affect users?

+We encourage users to move towards the new package when possible.
+We understand that this transition will require an extra effort in the short term from current users.
+However, we believe that the result will be better for everyone in the long run.

+You will still be able to install and use `creme` as well as `scikit-multiflow`.
+Both projects will remain on PyPI, conda-forge and GitHub.

+### When?

+The target date for the first release: **2nd half of October 2020**.

 ## ⚡️Quickstart

 As a quick example, we'll train a logistic regression to classify the [website phishing dataset](http://archive.ics.uci.edu/ml/datasets/Website+Phishing).
 Here's a look at the first observation in the dataset.